 |Purely Inspired Organic||130|

 |Vega Protein and Greens||120|

 |True Nutrition - Vegan Optimizer||117|

 |Leanfit Complete Green||110|

 Iron Vegan wins with 190 calories per serving, but it’s only available in Canada, it also has a low overall score and I wouldn’t recommend it in most situations.

-If you’re interested in a protein shake because you’re an athlete, the most important nutrients for you are protein and carbohydrates.
+If you’re interested in a protein shake because you’re an athlete, the most important post-workout nutrients for you are protein and carbohydrates.

-|Name||Calories per serving||Fat calories per serving||Percent of Calories|
+|Name||Calories per serving||Fat cals per serving||% of Cals|

 |MRM Veggie Elite||130||14||11|